phwt/Code-Notes/README.md

 # Code-Notes

-โครงงานพัฒนาซอฟต์แวร์ Text Editor สำหรับนักพัฒนาหน้าใหม่ โครงานนี้เป็นส่วนหนึ่งของรายวิชาการสร้างโปรแกรมเชิงอ็อบเจกต์ - Object-Oriented Programming (06016317)
+Newcomer-friendly text editor - Object-Oriented Programming (06016317)

 ![](fxversion.png?raw=true)

 ## Features
-> คุณสมบัติของโปรแกรม

-**Code-Notes** เป็นโปรแกรมแก้ไขข้อความ (Text Editor) โดยจะมีคุณสมบัติของโปรแกรมดังนี้คือ
+**Code-Notes** is a text-editor with the following features:

-- **Text Editor | ส่วนการแก้ไขข้อความ**
+- **Text Editor**
-  - Tabbed Editor | รองรับการเปิดไฟล์หลายแทบ
+  - Tabbed Editor: edit multiple files at once
-  - Directory Listing | เปิดดูไฟล์จากภายในเครื่องจากภายในโปรแกรมได้
+  - Directory Listing: access your files directly inside the editor
-  - Syntax Highlighting | เน้นสีข้อความในชุดคำสั่ง
+  - Syntax Highlighting
-  - Code Folding | การย่อเพื่อปิดบางส่วนในชุดคำสั่งชั่วคราว
+  - Code Folding
-- **Exception Lookup | ระบบช่วยค้นหาข้อผิดพลาด**
+- **Exception Lookup**
-  - ค้นหาจากข้อผิดพลาดที่ได้รับตอนรัน/คอมไพล์โปรแกรม
-  - ช่วยบอกวิธีการแก้ไข/จุดสังเกตที่มักทำให้เกิดข้อผิดพลาด
-  - ช่วยค้นหาข้อมูลเพิ่มเติมหากยังแก้ไข่ไม่ได้ หรือต้องการเรียนรู้เพิ่มเติม
+  - Lookup with exception message directly inside the editor to get a potential solution to the problem.
+  - Provide hints and points out a common mistakes in the code
-- **อื่น ๆ**
+- **Other features**
-  - Internationalization (i18n) | รองรับสองภาษา (อังกฤษ/ไทย)
-  - Preferences | ตั้งค่าส่วนต่าง ๆ ภายในโปรแกรม
+  - Internationalization (i18n): supports both English and Thai
+  - Preferences: customize the editor to suits your needs

 ## Built-With
-> เครื่องมือที่ใช้

 - Java
   - JavaFX